EdLeckert/ha-tmobilehome/README.md

 | `Access Point`     | TMOBILE-xxxx  | SSID Name    | Detailed access point (wireless, or WiFi) settings
 | `Cell Status`      | Bands: b2 n41 | Bands in Use | Detailed cell tower and received signal data (diabled by default)

-The `T-Mobile Home Internet Cell Status` entity is disabled by default to prevent bloat of history, as it is somewhat large and changes very frequently.
+The `T-Mobile Cell Status` entity is disabled by default to prevent bloat of history, as it is somewhat large and changes very frequently.

 ### Actions